Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Toddlers may suddenly go back to younger behavior (regression).
 They may be more clingy, cry more often, or even forget their toilet training.

 Toddlers can understand simple details about surgery.
-Talk to your toddler about surgery one to two days in advance.
+Talk to your toddler about surgery 1 to 2 days in advance.
 Keep in mind that most toddlers have short attention spans.
 They may not be able to remember everything you tell them.
 Give them information slowly so there is less chance of overwhelming them.
 Do the following to help prepare your toddler for surgery:

 Keep your emotions under control.
 Your child can sense how you’re feeling.
 If you’re upset or fearful, your child may respond in a similar manner.
 Try to stay calm and relaxed.